 Music however wasn’t a big enough passion to stay in the industry, so after four years she handed in her resignation and went backpacking overseas with friends.
-Starting in Egypt, they made their way through Jordan, Israel, Turkey, Cyprus, Greece over three months until deciding to settle in London.
+Starting in Egypt, they made their way through Jordan, Israel, Turkey, Cyprus, and Greece over three months until deciding to settle in London.
 Through a previous employer, she was connected with a small agency and managed to land a role with them.
 As they specialised in NFPs, she ended up working on a United Nations project at the General Assembly.
 This meant she would meet former Secretary-General of the United Nations, Kofi Annan, and his wife Nane.
 She also met Brazilian football superstar Ronaldo who was an ambassador for the project they were working on.

-After another four years, Merran was ready for another change and joined a friend who had started an online business with “three guys and a credit card” called iwantoneofthose.com, selling small gifts and gadgets.
+After another four years, Merran was ready for another change and joined a friend who had started an online business with 'three guys and a credit card' called iwantoneofthose.com, selling small gifts and gadgets.
 Merran was heavily involved in growing the business to a value of 20 million pounds over five years.
-She says it was the early days of eCommerce so they learned many lessons in things like user generated content, building an online brand, scaling a business as well as descaling.
+She says it was the early days of eCommerce so they learned many lessons in things like user-generated content, building an online brand, scaling a business as well as descaling.
 The insights she gained in culture setting, product marketing and even copy-writing she’d take with her into the rest of her career.

 After her time at the startup, Merran joined her first creative agency, Agency.com.
 At this time, digital marketing was going nuts and social marketing was just coming into the picture.
-She had a great experience with a Creative Director who was a strong leader, empowering staff to invest care and thought into everything they produced and willing to “work with you” rather than above you in a hierarchy.
+She had a great experience with a Creative Director who was a strong leader, empowering staff to invest care and thought into everything they produced and willing to 'work with you' rather than above you in a hierarchy.
 She was eventually trusted to run their biggest account, British Airways, which led to experiences such as spending a week in Japan researching social media marketing or participating in a Harvard-led leadership development program in Spain.
 Merran speaks highly of the social experience working in a company with a really strong culture, getting the full London experience at pubs with colleagues.
 After eleven years in the UK, she made the decision to relocate back to Australia, settling in Sydney.

-She feels that her past experience allows her to bring a wider perspective to MyPass across communications, how to relate to customers, developing consistent touch points, digging into consumer behaviour and providing an operations lens.
+She feels that her past experience allows her to bring a wider perspective to MyPass® across communications, how to relate to customers, developing consistent touchpoints, digging into consumer behaviour and providing an operations lens.
 Her colleagues have valued her insights and suggestions, understanding where the business is at and which pain points can be addressed.
-Merran has stuck with MyPass because it’s a company that’s doing things differently with lots of cultural diversity.
+Merran has stuck with MyPass® because it’s a company that’s doing things differently with lots of cultural diversity.

 She’s had three major learnings that she’s tried to bring across, the first of which is ensuring you’re planning ahead for future challenges even if the business is still in its infancy.
-She says that, “In a start-up you have to be pragmatic, there are things you’d love to be doing but don’t have time for so you need to find the interim measure.”
+She says “In a start-up, you have to be pragmatic, there are things you’d love to be doing but don’t have time for so you need to find the interim measure.”
 Continually reviewing, optimising and integrating learnings seem to be at the centre of what’s needed in an agile, fast-moving business.
-Finally, collaboration and clear communication between teams is essential to the success she’s seen in the past.
+Finally, collaboration and clear communication between teams are essential to the success she’s seen in the past.

-Merran describes the MyPass product as “like LinkedIn on steroids”.
+Merran describes the MyPass® product as “like LinkedIn on steroids”.
 Speaking highly of its value in validating a workers experience, making their qualified ability clear-cut and streamlining a very cumbersome and manual process.
-She says that the data MyPass collects will provide great insights in the future and could direct the businesses own strategy moving forward.
+She says that the data MyPass® collects will provide great insights in the future and could direct the businesses own strategy moving forward.

 For Merran, she feels that she’s always followed what interested her rather than having a defined career path.
-She sees the value in hiring people who have different experience and will bring fresh thinking and innovation to core business challenges.
+She sees the value in hiring people who have different experiences and will bring fresh thinking and innovation to core business challenges.